Charmed! Consent FAQ

 Does the negotiation need to be witnessed?

-We would like to encourage you to negotiate in public before playing in public because it’s a part of the educational experience for others to see.
+We would like to encourage you to negotiate in public con space before playing in public because it’s a part of the educational experience for others to see.
 However, we recognize that sometimes this is impractical or not desirable, so it is not strictly necessary.
 We do require an explicit statement of consent before you begin play.
 That does not need to be witnessed but it must take place.

 Can I use NLP or hypnotic techniques during negotiation?